What Comes First Flossing or Brushing Your Teeth?

-Pick the right type of toothbrush - Dentists advise that you should use soft-bristled brush to get rid of debris or any sticky deposits without hurting your gums.
+Pick the right type of toothbrush - Dentists advise that you should use a soft-bristled brush to get rid of debris or any sticky deposits without hurting your gums.
 Use a small-headed toothbrush to reach hard to clean areas of your mouth.
 Battery powered brushes is also a good idea, specifically for people with limited hand ability.

 Points to Remember While Brushing Your Teeth

-Keeping your brush at 45 degree angle can keep you safe from gum problem.
+Keeping your brush at 45-degree angle can keep you safe from gum problem.